 - Be curious – look around & ask lots of questions about jobs you see around you or read about.

 - Become more self-aware… What interests you?
 What do you enjoy; What are you good at?
 What do you not enjoy?

-- Continue to build work experience whether on campus or off… even if not directly relevant to a future career, it will definitely give you transferable skills
+- Continue to build work experience whether on campus or off… even if not directly relevant to a future career, it will definitely give you transferrable skills

-- Explore job options by attending careers events & skills workshops.
+- Explore job options by attending career events and workshops

-- Use your summer to get an advertised internship, or write to companies and try to set up your own. www.studentladder.co.uk has a useful list of companies offering internships in diverse sectors from publishing to banking - remember to start looking in the early autumn of your 2nd year.
+- Use the long summer break to get an advertised internship, or write to companies and try to set up your own. www.studentladder.co.uk has a useful list of companies offering internships in diverse sectors from publishing to banking - remember to start looking in the early autumn of your 2nd year.

 Careers for Undergrads: What To Do In Your Final Year

-- Visit the Careers & Enterprise Centre for one to one advice & guidance, CV/application form checks and mock interviews
+- Visit the Careers and Enterprise Centre for one to one advice & guidance, CV/application form checks and mock interviews

-- Visit the Careers & Enterprise website for practice psychometric tests, mock interview simulator and assessment centre workshops and information.
+- Visit Careers and Enterprise for resources re interviews, practice psychometric tests, mock interview simulator and assessment centre workshops and information.

 Masters Students: Get Your Career on Track